Skip to Content

 Allergy Test

-Apply a tiny quantity of the mixture to the inside of the elbow.
-Allow the area to air dry.
+Apply a tiny amount to the inside of your elbow.
+Let it dry.
 Do not wash the area for 48 hours.
-Use the leftover mix to do the strand test next.
+Do not use the leftover mix after 30 minutes.
+Dispose of it by checking local hazardous waste regulations.

 Strand Test